Mahdisahar/Form-Validation/README.md

-sign up form with validation using DOM
+Sign up form with validation using DOM

 The challenge

 Users should be able to:

 View the site depending on their device's screen size